MatveyKostis/CardBot/README.md

 # A my cardbot
 This my cardbot for telegram with python-telegram-bot. change config.json for what you want
 ## How to add cards?
-First you need photo in jpg, png etc
-Then you need in config write   "NAME": "DESCRIPTION" Also dont forget to add points!
+First you need photo in jpg, png etc. throw it in photo folder Then you need in config write   "NAME": "DESCRIPTION" Also dont forget to add points!
 "NAME": POINTS